-In a severe frontal impact, the sensors detect deceleration and the system triggers the airbag inflators.
-Then a chemical reaction in the inflators quickly fills the airbags with non-toxic gas to help restrain the forward motion of the occupants.
+In a severe frontal impact, sensors detect deceleration and the system triggers the airbag inflators.
+Then a chemical reaction in the inflators momentarily fills the airbags with non-toxic gas to help restrain the forward motion of the occupants.

-When the airbags inflate, they produce a fairly loud noise and release some smoke and residue along with non-toxic gas.
+When the airbags inflate, they produce a fairly loud noise and release some smoke along with non-toxic gas.
 This does not indicate a fire.
-This gas is normally harmless; however, for those who have delicate skin, it may cause a minor skin irritation.
-Be sure to wash off any residue as soon as possible to prevent any potential skin irritation.
+Be sure to wash off any residue as soon as possible to prevent minor skin irritation.

-Deployment of the airbags happens in a fraction of a second, so the airbags must inflate with considerable force.
-While the system is designed to reduce serious injuries, it may also cause minor burns or abrasions and swelling.
+Deployment of the airbags happen in a fraction of a second, so the airbags must inflate with considerable force.
+While the system is designed to reduce serious injuries, it may also cause minor burns or abrasions and swellings.